 Here is a sample of optional modules that may be offered.

-- An Introduction to Palaeography with Codicological and Manuscript Studies (1 and 2): equip students to tackle the reading, transcription and editing of manuscripts up to c.1500.
+- An Introduction to Palaeography with Codicological and Manuscript Studies 1: equips students to tackle the reading, transcription and interpretation of manuscripts up to c.1200.

-- Directed Reading in Medieval Studies (1 and 2): a detailed study of a medieval topic of the student's own choice taught via tutorials with one or more colleagues in the participating Schools.
+- Directed Reading in Medieval Studies 1: a detailed study of a medieval topic of the student's own choice taught via tutorials with one or more colleagues in the participating Schools.

 - Discipline Skills: introduces students to one particular discipline within medieval studies: medieval art history, medieval English literature, medieval French language and literature, medieval German language and literature, medieval history, or medieval Italian literature.

-- Latin for Medieval Studies (1 and 2): classes are offered at beginner, intermediate and advanced level, so students take the class most appropriate to their needs.
+- Latin for Medieval Studies 1: classes are offered at beginner, intermediate and advanced level, so students take the class most appropriate to their needs.

 - Medieval Language: provides an introduction to one medieval language.
 The languages normally available include Old Norse, Old English, Middle English, Medieval French, Middle High German, Medieval Italian, Medieval Occitan and Middle Scots.